trendmicro/tm-v1-fs-java-sdk/README.md

 # Trend Vision One File Security Java SDK User Guide

-The Trend Vision One File Security (FS) Java SDK allows developers to build applications that interface with cloud-based Trend Vision One FS anti-malware file scanning service, so data and artifacts handled by the applications can be scanned to determine whether they are malicious or not.
+The Trend Vision One File Security Java SDK empowers developers to craft applications seamlessly integrating with the cloud-based Trend Vision One anti-malware file scanning service.
+This ensures a thorough scan of data and artifacts within the applications, identifying potential malicious elements.

-This guide shows how to set up your dev environment and project before using the FS Java SDK.
+This guide outlines the steps to establish your development environment and configure your project, laying the foundation for utilizing the File Security Java SDK effectively.

 ## Prerequisites